 6. Review Product Replenishment Practices

-When warehouses develop and grow, it is common for the company to hire a full-time controller of inventory who is in charge of tracking the levels of product and maintain stock of products.
+When warehouses develop and grow, it is common for the company to hire a full-time controller of inventory who is in charge of tracking the levels of product and maintaining the stock of products.

 However, human error is something that is always going to be there and can affect these replenishment practices and can cause you to overstock inventory that doesn’t sell, or understock inventory and risk going out-of-stock and losing customers.

 By having systems to manage and help automate these processes, you can receive updates and get live data on your product inventory.
 This helps you to be sure that you are not holding products for too long and what you need to order when you are running low on products, in turn reducing warehouse costs.

 7. Use equipment wisely.